rbaginski/QapybaLAB/README.md

 The QapybaLAB project consists of computational tools to support Physics teaching and learning.
 Currently, the project is comprised of:

-**LAB TOOLS**: 3 computational tools to support experimental data analysis in physical sciences undergraduate lab classes, including statistical analysis, uncertainties propagation, and curve fitting;
+**LAB TOOLS**: 4 computational tools to support experimental data analysis in physical sciences undergraduate lab classes, including statistical analysis, uncertainties propagation, curve fitting, and data interpolation and smoothing;

 **NEWTON TOOLS**: a graphical tool to analyse 1D kinematics and a tool to compute force resultants in 2D.